FH is more common than type 1 diabetes.2

 - Watts GF, Gidding S, Wierzbicki AS, Toth PP, Alonso R, Brown WV, Bruckert E, Defesche J, Lin KK, Livingston M, Mata P, Parhofer KG, Raal FJ, Santos RD, Sijbrands EJ, Simpson WG, Sullivan DR, Susekov AV, Tomlinson B, Wiegman A, Yamashita S, Kastelein JJ.

 - Goldberg AC, Hopkins PN, Toth PP, et al. Familial hypercholesterolemia: screening, diagnosis and management of pediatric and adult patients: clinical guidance from the National Lipid Association Expert Panel on Familial Hypercholesterolemia.
-J Clin Lipidol 2011;5:S1-8.Integrated guidance on the care of familial hypercholesterolemia from the International FH Foundation.
+J Clin Lipidol 2011;5:S1-8.Integrated guidance on the care of familial hypercholesterolemia from the International Family Heart Foundation.
 Int J Cardiol 2014;171:309–325.

 - Marks D, Thorogood M, Neil HA et al. A review on the diagnosis, natural history, and treatment of familial hypercholesterolaemia.
 Atherosclerosis 2003;168:1-14